 Professor Harold Hongju Koh of Yale Law School has been named the 2023 recipient of the Raphael Lemkin Rule of Law Guardian Medal by the Bolch Judicial Institute of Duke Law School.
-Professor Koh will be honored during a program on Monday, Oct.
+Professor Koh was honored during a program on Monday, Oct.
 9, 2023, at 12:30 p.m. at Duke Law School.
-The event will be recorded and archived on Duke Law’s YouTube channel.
+The event was recorded and archived on Duke Law’s YouTube channel.

 Koh is internationally recognized as a leading expert in public and private international law, national security law, and human rights.
 He is a prolific writer and scholar whose career has spanned numerous positions in academia and public service.
 He served as the 15th Dean of Yale Law School from 2004 until 2009, when he took a leave of absence to serve as legal adviser of the Department of State in the Obama administration.
 In 2013, he returned to Yale Law School as the Sterling Professor of International Law, where he continues to teach and represent individuals who have suffered human rights abuses.
 He is currently among the lawyers representing Ukraine at the International Court of Justice (ICJ) in The Hague asking the court to declare Russia in violation of three international treaties.

 “Professor Koh is an outstanding exemplar of the core ideals embodied by the Lemkin Medal,” said Paul W. Grimm, the David F. Levi Professor of the Practice of Law and Director of the Bolch Judicial Institute at Duke Law School.
 “He has long used the law as a means to peacefully hold human rights abusers accountable, and his scholarship, writings, and advocacy have meaningfully advanced the rule of law.”